Reviewed by Nathan Rabinovitch, MD (February 17, 2022)

 Often teens believe they can’t get sick because they are young.
 However, teens can get the coronavirus too.

 Although mostly adults and older children have been diagnosed with COVID-19, babies and toddlers can still catch it.
 Too young to wear masks, parents of babies and toddlers need to take other measures to protect their young ones:

 Most kids have no symptoms or only mild-to-moderate coronavirus symptoms.
 Call your child’s doctor if you notice any symptoms of COVID-19.
 The doctor can advise you about symptoms to watch, testing and home treatments.
 Younger children may need a referral for COVID-19 testing.

 Your kid’s doctor will determine whether to test your child for COVID-19 based on signs, symptoms, exposure and risk factors.

 The nasal swab test (also called molecular) can detect the presence of the COVID virus.
 A long swab takes a sample from the back of the nose.
 A positive result indicates that viral genetic material was found.

 Learn more about the Swab Test.

 Currently there is no medication to cure COVID-19.
-A variety of experimental treatments are being investigated around the globe.
+A variety of treatments are being investigated around the globe.
 Learn more.

 Information changes often related to the virus.
 Watch for updates from the Centers for Disease Control and Prevention and your local public health department.